 ECAs go beyond communication and are built to improve employee productivity across the organization.
 With single-point access to enterprise systems, task management, checklists, workflow automation, and AI-powered bots, good ECAs streamline work and deliver higher org-wide productivity.

 Groupe.io packs all the bells and whistles of an employee communication app over a robust, flexible, and compliant platform.
-And it’s free for 100 users.
+Schedule a Demo with us today and we'll get you up and running with a secure alternative to WhatsApp in no time.